kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 and this is what has become ByteCoin today.
 This was forked early on to become Bitmonero, and then Monero.
-The Monero developers have contributed back significant chunks of code to the original ByteCoin codebase, and of course they maintain their own repositories and code.
+The Monero developers have contributed back significant chunks of code to the original ByteCoin codebase, and of course, they maintain their own repositories and code.

-The ForkNote Project was created as a fork of ByteCoin, to create a way to easily fork ByteCoin, by separating the needed constants and strings out into a separate file.
+The ForkNote Project was created as a fork of ByteCoin, to create a way to fork ByteCoin, easily by separating the needed constants and strings out into a separate file.

-TurtleCoin then forked the Forknote Project, and made our own changes, some of which were then contributed back to ForkNote.
+TurtleCoin then forked the Forknote Project and made our own changes, some of which were then contributed back to ForkNote.

 So, make sure if you're doing a find and replace that all of these lines remain intact.
 You can of course start adding your own copyright line, for example,